 After you choose a theme and install the Genesis Framework (which is a separate one-time purchase you can get here), I highly recommend installing each of the WordPress plugins below.
 They make it a lot easier to run Genesis and customizations to your blog are a breeze.
 If you need help installing the Genesis Framework, I have a post to help you out.

 The Genesis Simple Hooks plugin is fabulous!
 Instead of having to go into your theme editor and modify the design code, you can plug and play code snippets into the various sections in this plugin.
 I find that I mostly add code snippets to section between <head> and </head> and this makes it so simple.
 There are hooks for nearly every area imaginable so you can modify your blog code as needed without changing your original theme files.

 Genesis eNews Extended captures subscriber names and emails so you can build your newsletter list.
 It’s easy to customize and it works in a lot of different widget spaces.
 I use it to collect emails in my sidebar and in my blog footer.
 If you look at the themes available on Restored 316, you’ll see that there is almost always a space on the home page for you to subscribe.
 This plugin is what she uses to make that happen.
 Plus, it is easy to set it up to integrate with MailChimp or ConvertKit so you don’t have to use their ugly forms (no offense MailChimp but seriously…).

 Genesis Easy Columns

-I lovvvvvve the Genesis Easy Columns plugin!
+I love the Genesis Easy Columns plugin!
 It’s one of my favorites because I am all about grids on my blog pages.
-You can see this plugin in action on my About page and my Blog page.
-I also use it on my Work with Me page to showcase the logos of various brands I’ve worked with in the past.
 It’s available for formatting pages and posts so it’s kind of a no-brainer plugin for me.

 Genesis Custom Footer